|G. Bizet||Carmen||Frasquita, Micaëla|

 |P. I. Tchaikovsky||Yevgeny Onegin||Tatiana|

-The Israeli singer already made her house debut at the Hessian State Theater in 2017, when she sang the role of Poussette in Massenet’s Manon.
+The up-and-coming artist previously made her house debut at the Hessian State Theater in 2017, when she sang the role of Poussette in Massenet’s Manon.
 She has also previously appeared with several other European opera companies, most notably at the Leipzig Opera, where she sang the leading role of Euridice in Au Revoir, Euridice (excepts from Monteverdi’s L’Orfeo and vocal works by Ligeti) with the Leipzig Gewandhaus Orchestra conducted by Christian Hornef.
 In 2017, she sang Frasquita in Bizet’s Carmen at the Kammeroper Schloss Rheinsberg, and also made her Vienna stage debut as Countess Bandiera in a Vienna Kammeroper production of Salieri’s La scuola de’ gelosi.
 Last but not least, she has undertaken the lead roles in two contemporary chamber operas, Else and Conversation with a Stone, respectively written by the Israeli composers Josef Tal and Ella Milch-Sheriff, in a 2016 production staged at the Music Academy in Cologne and the Old Synagogue in Wroclaw.